DataDog/datadog-agent/docs/dev/checks/README.md

 ```

 Any mapping contained in `instances` is passed to the `check` method through the
 named parameter `instance`.
-The `check` method will be invoked at every run of the
+The `check` method is invoked at every run of the
 [collector][collector].

 The `AgentCheck` base class provides several useful attributes and methods, please